TheInfamousToTo/plex-suggester/README.md

 ## Features

 - Suggests a random unwatched movie, show, anime, or other video from your Plex library
+- **Modern glass morphism UI** with enhanced visual effects and animations
 - **Posters are always visible** (even when hosted behind a tunnel), thanks to backend proxying
-- Shows poster and summary (with fallback images if missing)
+- Shows poster and summary with beautiful card designs and gradient effects
+- **Enhanced cast section** with modern grid layout and interactive cards
-- Displays top cast with images (tries Plex, IMDB, AniList, Wikipedia, then always a Plex logo fallback)
+- Displays top cast with images (tries Plex, IMDB, AniList, Wikipedia, then fallback)
 - Links to trailer and direct "Watch on Plex"
+- **Watch count tracking** displays how many users clicked "Watch on Plex" for each item
+- **GitHub integration** with quick access to project repository
-- "Suggest Another" button keeps your library selection
+- "Suggest Another" button with modern styling keeps your library selection
+- **Custom dropdown menu** with Plex theming and smooth animations
 - Dropdown menu to select any video library (Movies, TV, Anime, etc.)
-- Responsive, Plex-inspired UI
+- **Fully responsive design** optimized for mobile, tablet, and desktop
-- **Like/Dislike buttons** with real-time counts (v1.3+)
+- **Like/Dislike buttons** with real-time counts and modern icons
+- **Professional typography** using Inter and Poppins fonts

 ## Environment Variables